-DEPAF RTMENT: DATE HIRED: SUPERVISOR: Supervi work. sor: Check off each item as you discuss it with the new employee prior to h naving that en nployee start 1.
-Provide company policy statement and safety rules.
-2. Explained function of company safety committee 3.
-Reviewed injury reporting procedures.
-4. Issued safety equipment-glasses, ear plugs, respirator, etc., and use and care. explained 5.
-Reviewed lockout and tag procedures.
-6. Reviewed safe lifting procedures.
-7. Will forklift training be required?
-If yes, when?
-8. Reviewed housekeeping and clean-up procedures.
-9. Located first aid kits and, or company hospital.
-10. Reviewed hazard communication program, location of safety date. sheets and how to read MSDS.
-11. Reviewed evacuation procedures and any specific duties 12.
-Does the employee understand the above?
+DATE HIRED: SUPERVISOR:

+Supervisor: Check off each item as you discuss it with the new employee prior to having that employee start work.

+- 1. Provide company policy statement and safety rules. - 2.
+Explained function of company safety committee - 3.
+Reviewed injury reporting procedures. - 4.
+Issued safety equipment-glasses, ear plugs, respirator, etc., and \\\\\\explained use and care. - 5.
+Reviewed lockout and tag procedures. - 6.
+Reviewed safe lifting procedures. - 7.
+Will forklift training be required?
+If yes, when? - 8.
+Reviewed housekeeping and clean-up procedures. - 9.
+Located first aid kits and, or company hospital. - 10.
+Reviewed hazard communication program, location of sheets and how to read MSDS.

+11. Reviewed evacuation procedures and any specific duties

+12. Does the employee understand the above?

 I acknowledge that information on the above subjects was furnished to me during my orientation.
-EMPLO DYEE'S SIGNATURE.
+EMPLOYEE'S SIGNATURE.
 I have instructed the above-named employee in the fundamental of safety practices.